How Does the Moguls 60/20/20 Scoring System Work?

 This objective speed measurement ensures that moguls is not purely a style contest.
 Athletes must carry genuine velocity through the mogul field, rewarding those who combine technical excellence with athletic aggression.
 The pace time system also accounts for course variability across different venues, ensuring fair speed comparisons regardless of where the competition takes place.

-Here is a step-by-step calculation using realistic numbers to illustrate how the 60/20/20 weighting produces a final score.
+Here is a step-by-step calculation using realistic numbers to illustrate how the 100-point scoring system works.

 Speed: Pace time for the course is 25.50 seconds; the athlete's actual time is 24.80 seconds.
-The faster time converts to a higher pace score.
-Weighted: pace score x 20% = 3.84 points (example value).
+The faster time converts to a higher pace score of approximately 8.20 points (out of ~20 maximum).

 (Note: Actual FIS calculations use specific conversion formulas and scaling factors that may produce slightly different numbers.
-This example illustrates the fundamental weighting principle of the 60/20/20 system.)
+Elite World Cup scores typically range between 75 and 85 points, with scores above 80 considered exceptional.)